felbuch/felbuch.github.io/_posts/2020-09-27-Predicting-Home-Prices-in-Azure.md

 Can the price of salt be more predictive of home prices, than the cost of building the home itself?

 "Of course not!", cries our intuition!
 Salt has no relationship with houses whatsoever!
-Building costs, however, are an closely related to houses: one can never exist without the other!
+Building costs, however, are closely related to houses: one can never exist without the other!
 When you pay for a house, you're paying for its building costs, so these two are obviously related!
 Right?
 Well...

 Not quite.
 From an Economics perspective, the price of something is derived from a tug-of-war between suply and demand.
 Sure, costs are really important for the supply side, but it does not play a direct part on determining price.
 If costs are high, but demand elasticity is low, prices will remain low, and it's the suplier's profit margin that will be hampered.